GSTR-9A: Annual Return, Due Dates, Eligibility, Late Fees

 As mentioned above, GSTR-9A is an annual return that taxpayers registered under the Composition Scheme of the GST had to file.
-It is a consolidated return that contained all the details of the supplies made, taxes paid, and input tax credits claimed during the financial year.
+As mentioned in the introduction, it is now been replaced by GSTR-4, but if you have any pending returns up until 2018, GSTR 9A still applies.
+It is a consolidated return that contains all the details of the supplies made, taxes paid, and input tax credits claimed during the financial year.
 The due date for filing used to be 31st December of the next financial year.
-For example, for the financial year 2021-22, the due date for filing it would have been 31st December 2022.
+For example, for the financial year 2021-22, the due date for filing would have been 31st December 2022.

 How to file GSTR-9A?